JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/tw-monthly-tasks.md

 1. Click the **Play** button for the `Run TW chores jobs` scheduled pipeline.
 1. Go to the [pipelines page](https://gitlab.com/gitlab-org/gitlab-docs/-/pipelines)
    and find the pipeline you just triggered at the top.
 The pipeline has one stage, with three manual jobs.
-Click **Play** on the jobs you wish to run:
+Click **Play** on the jobs you want to run:

-   - [ ] **Check for unused images.** Run the `test_unused_images` job, which checks
+   - [ ] **Check for unused files.** Run the `test_unlinked_files` job, which checks
-     all 4 projects to see if any images are no longer in use.
+     all four projects to see if any files are no longer being linked to.
 It takes 30+ minutes to run, so you may want to start this job first, then work on the other tasks while waiting.
+       - If any **images** aren't in use for any page, open an MR to delete them.
+       - If any **docs** aren't linked to from any other page, open an issue, and then assign the issue to the TW for that stage/group.
    - [ ] **Check for broken external links.** Run the `test_external_links` job,
      and fix as many of the links as time permits.
 Be aware that:
      - You have to evaluate suggestions for new links; the forwarded link may also